 The Great Smoky Mountains National Park bans visitors from approaching any wildlife within 50 yards or any distance that causes a disturbance.
 The maximum fine for approaching or feeding wildlife within the park is $5,000 and can earn the perpetrator up to six months in prison.
 The offense carries such a severe penalty because it puts both the human and the animal at serious risk.

 Getting too close to a black bear may cause them to see you as a threat, especially if they do not see an escape route.
-We recommend not traveling alone or hiking in case you are met with one of these wild bears.
+We recommend not hiking alone in case you are met with one of these wild bears.

 A bear is unlikely to attack a human unless provoked.
-If the bear is in a standing position, it’s a sign that they are curious and checking the situation out.
-Speak calmly and never shout or wave your arms around.
-Walk sideways to remain non-threatening.
+If the bear is in a standing position, it may be curious and checking the situation out.
+Speak calmly, slowly back away, and never run.
+If a bear persistently approaches you, stand your ground, make yourself look bigger, shout, and be prepared to fight back if it attacks.

 Do not feed them